ThinkingStudios/RubidiumToolkit/README-EN.md

 English / [简体中文](README.md)

 ### WHAT IS THIS?
-Magnesium / Rubidium Extras do NOT SUPPORT localization (hardcoded), this Fork modifies the code to support localization.
+Rubidium Zoomer is separate from the zooming section in Magnesium / Rubidium Extras.
+(1.16.5)